I suspect my child has autism. Where can I go for a diagnosis?

 As stated above, we service youth in a variety of educational placements and settings including private homes, the community, public and private schools, and within the Tomorrow’s Voices Centre.

 Do you only service children with autism?

-We have expanded our remit and currently serve youth with autism and other developmental disabilities including, but not limited to youth with Autism Spectrum Disorders, Downs Syndrome, Intellectual Disabilities (formerly known as mental retardation), Fragile X, and others.
+We have expanded our remit and currently serve people with autism and other developmental disabilities including, but not limited to youth with Autism Spectrum Disorders, Downs Syndrome, Intellectual Disabilities, Fragile X, and others.